michaelmaitland/xic/design-docs/Programming Assignment 6 - Optimization.md

 We decided that, if --optir or --optcfg were passed as parameters and errors occur in the lexing, parsing, or typechecking stage, no .dot files would be outputted.
 This did not seem necessary as a .s file will always be outputted with the error message.
 Therefore, this would be wasteful saving.

+Also, if -O is used, then all optimizations will be turned off regardless of the presence of other -O<opt> parameters.
 ## Design and Implementation

 ### Architecture ###